JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries-to-npm.md

     >
     {style="tip"}

-The most important settings are:
+The most important settings in the `npmPublish {}` block are:

 * The `registries {}` block specifies the registry where the library should be published.
+  For manual publishing, you'll specify the value of the `NPM_TOKEN` variable when running the publishing task.
 * The `organization`, `packageName` and `version` parameters define the corresponding values for the package:
   * The `organization` parameter is optional unless you'd like to publish an organization-scoped package.
   * The `packageName` parameter can be omitted to use the name of your module as the default value.
   * The `version` parameter can be omitted to use the module version as the default value.
 * The `license` parameter specifies the license under which your library should be published.
-* The `author {}` block describes the author of the library (you can also add `contributors`).
+* The `author {}` block describes the author of the library, and the `contributors` collection holds the contributors' contact info.
 * The `repository {}` block specifies where the library's source code is hosted.
 * The `readme` parameter specifies which file should be used as the library's README.

-### Publish locally
+### Publish manually

-Let's try to publish the library to npm from the local machine.
+Now you can publish the library to npm from the local machine.

-To do so, run the following command:
+To do so, run the following command, pasting the access token you generated earlier in place of `YOUR_ACCESS_TOKEN`:

 ```bash
 NPM_TOKEN=YOUR_ACCESS_TOKEN ./gradlew :shared:publishJsPackageToNpmjsRegistry
 ```

-After the library is published, you can verify its presence on the npm registry by visiting the package's page on [npmjs.com](https://www.npmjs.com/).
+When the library is published, you should be able to see it in the npm registry.
-Your package URL should look like `https://www.npmjs.com/package/YOUR_ORGANIZATION_NAME/greetings`.
+Open your nmp organization page — it should be present in the **Packages** tab (but not on your personal **Packages** page).

 ![Published library on npm](published_on_npm.png){width=700}

 ## Publish to npm using continuous integration

+You can also set up continuous integration to build and publish your library automatically.
+We'll use [GitHub Actions](https://docs.github.com/en/actions) as an example.

+This requires both setting up a GitHub workflow and authorizing GitHub to publish packages with your npm account.

 ### Add a GitHub Actions workflow to your project

-You can set up continuous integration to build and publish your library automatically.
-We'll use [GitHub Actions](https://docs.github.com/en/actions) as an example.

-To get started, add the following workflow to your repository in the `.github/workflows/publish.yml` file:
+To get started, you need a workflow that configures the GitHub action, for example:

 ```yaml
 # .github/workflows/publish.yml